 - Most processed foods

 Most elimination diets last three to six weeks.
 You will then begin adding one food group back at a time.
-After having eliminated those foods for so long, you’ll get definite symptoms when adding them back in if your body is sensitive or allergic to them.
+After having eliminated those foods for so long, you’ll get immediate symptoms once you start consuming again.

 Once you begin to reintroduce eliminated foods to your diet, you can tell whether you have a food sensitivity (or intolerance) or a full-blown allergy.
-You’ll find, as outlined in the graphic above from YorkTest Laboratories that reactions to food allergies can be a lot more severe, however, reactions to sensitivities can cause a lot of problems too.
+You’ll find, as outlined above that reactions to food allergies can be a lot more severe.
+Sensitivity reactions cause issues too.

-The best part of an Elimination Diet is that you can control it depending on your own goals.
-Listen to your body, take your time assessing how you feel and success will follow.
-Be sure that you seek proper advice from a Professional regarding your suitability to participate in an Elimination Diet prior to embarking on one.
-Want more?
-See if you are Leptin Resistant here
+The best part of an elimination diet is that you can control it depending on your own goals.
+Listen to your body, and take your time assessing how you feel.
+If you follow this path, success is inevitable.